Unemployment: 16th century

 The closing of the monasteries in the 1530s increased poverty, as the Roman Catholic Church had helped the poor.
 In addition, there was a significant rise in enclosures during the Tudor period.
 Also, the population was rising.
 Those unable to find work had a stark choice: starve or break the law.
 In 1535, a bill was drawn up calling for the creation of a system of public works to deal with the problem of unemployment, which were to be funded by a tax on income and capital.
 A law that was passed a year later allowed vagabonds to be whipped and hanged.

 In 1547, a bill was passed that subjected vagrants to some of the more extreme provisions of the criminal law: two years' servitude and branding with a "V" as the penalty for the first offense and death for the second.
 During the reign of Henry VIII, as many as 72,000 people are estimated to have been executed.
 In the 1576 Act, each town was required to provide work for the unemployed.

-The Elizabethan Poor Law of 1601, one of the world's first government-sponsored welfare programs, made a clear distinction between those who were unable to work and those able-bodied people who refused employment.
+The Poor Relief Act 1601, one of the world's first government-sponsored welfare programs, made a clear distinction between those who were unable to work and those able-bodied people who refused employment.
 Under the Poor Law systems of England and Wales, Scotland and Ireland, a workhouse was a place people unable to support themselves could go to live and work.